Helen Bull Vandervort Alumni Achievement Award

 The Helen Bull Vandervort Alumni Achievement Award is presented to one who has made significant achievements and contributions to their profession and community and is recognized for leadership, innovation, and how their life-work represents the mission and values of the College.
 The award recipient contributions should demonstrate important creative effort or accomplishment with societal or educational value and has made a lasting impact though outstanding voluntary and philanthropic accomplishments.

-- All nominations must be submitted on the official nomination form.
-Completed nomination forms with the required documentation support may be submitted online beginning in November 2017 and are due December 15, 2017.
-Paper versions of the form can be obtained by contacting Human Ecology Alumni Affairs & Development 607-255-7802.
+- All nominations must be submitted using the official nomination form.
+Completed nomination forms with the required documentation support may be submitted online.
+Paper versions of the form can be obtained by contacting Human Ecology Alumni Affairs & Development 607-255-7802 or HEaad@cornell.edu.

-- Each nomination may also include the nominee's resume or curriculum vitae and a letter of support from the nominee's constituencies (alumni, faculty, administration, staff or friends of the University) stating the specific reasons for the nomination.
-Additional information (articles, additional letters of support, etc.) may be included as well.
+- Each nomination may also include the nominee's resume or curriculum vitae and not more than two letters of support from the nominee's constituencies (alumni, faculty, administration, staff or friends of the University) stating the specific reasons for the nomination.

 - Incomplete nominations will not be considered by the Awards Committee.